 Members, noting that contracts were a large proportion of the overall budget, asked how procurement was working with providers to ensure the best deal.
 Rachel Wigley responded that commissioners were working across the whole portfolio and looking at packaging contracts for the market.
 The service was using a new strategy that placed a greater emphasis on quality and ensured care pathways made sense.
-Members asked for a report on the new commissioning strategy once it was finalised.
+Whole new strategy.
+Members asked for a report on the new commissioning strategy.